Medical Billing and Coding Jobs in Indiana

 - Website: www.crh.org

-Columbus Regional has 1,625 employees in a 225-bed facility providing treatments for cancer, heart conditions, chest pain, strokes, and many other issues.
-Columbus Regional has been ranked as one of the best places to work in Indiana by the Indiana Chamber of Commerce for six years in a row, the hospital’s website reports.
+Columbus Regional has 2,100 employees in a 225-bed facility providing treatments for cancer, heart conditions, chest pain, strokes, and many other issues.
+Columbus Regional has been nationally recognized for its healthcare services, winning the American Hospital Association’s Quest for Quality Prize, the highest honor in the hospital industry.
 Benefits at CRH include 403b plans, elderly care, health, vision and dental insurance, and tuition reimbursement.

 Medical Billing and Coding Salary in Indiana

 In the state of Indiana, unemployment is on a downward slope, according to the U.S. Bureau of Labor Statistics (BLS).
-While the unemployment rate was a high 8.9% in December of 2011, that percentage has decreased down to 7.9% as of May of 2012.
+While the unemployment rate was a high 8.3% in August of 2012, that percentage has decreased down to 3.5% as of August 2017.
 This is good news for Indiana employees that are in search of new careers.

-In particular, education and health service job positions have increased from December of 2011 to May of 2012, a fact that prospective medical billers and coders will be happy to note.
+In particular, education and health service job positions have increased from March 2017 to August 2017, a fact that prospective medical billers and coders will be happy to note.
 As dependence upon electronic documentation increases in the state of Indiana, so too does the availability of medical billing and coding positions.
 Outlined below is the state of employment for medical billing and coding professionals in Indiana, with information provided by the BLS.